-Kathy Zheng, MS, Manager, Project Management and Clinical Innovations, PROMETRIKA, LLC.
+Kathy Zheng, MPH, Manager, Project Management and Clinical Innovations, PROMETRIKA, LLC.

 Companies that specialize in drugs for the treatment of rare diseases face a number of unique challenges during the development lifecycle of their products.
 One innovation that these companies have turned to is the use of mobile health (mHealth) tools.
 While the implementation of an mHealth strategy within clinical trials for all indications comes with challenges, the obstacles are even greater in rare diseases.
 Despite these hurdles, rare disease companies, in their efforts to improve patient experience, have an even greater appetite for technologies like mHealth.
 Rare disease researchers face increasing pressure from regulatory agencies, investors, and high profile patient advocacy groups to innovate in an effort to expedite the drug development process.
 The small number of rare disease patients also magnifies the need for an efficient and accurate data collection process.